Skip to content

 3. Get access to our lab Github repository for your project.

-7. Get access to lab AWS S3 storage by contacting helpdesk@fredhutch.org.
-We use this for storing all experimental data.
+6. Get access to lab AWS S3 storage by contacting helpdesk@fredhutch.org.
+We use this for storing all experimental data and large files.

 13. Add yourself to our lab website (not necessary for rotation students).